andreasawires/Genetic_Algorithm/README.md

 # Genetic Algorithm for Reinforcement Learning
 This algorithm is based on Darwin Evolution Theory.
 We set a target that we want the algorithm reaches
-At the Beginnig the algorithm create a compleatly random population, by default 200, based on what genes it has, in this case letters and symbols.
+At the Beginning the algorithm create a compleatly random population, by default 200, based on what genes it has, in this case letters and symbols.
 From the this first population it calculates the fitness for each componet of the population.
 The fitness function simply calculates how similar is that component to the target.
 Then it picks the components with the highest fitness score and then using those components apply the crossover function which create another population with a major fitness.